the1lab/1lab/src/1Lab/intro.lagda.md

   _ = Type
 ```

-In Agda, we do not have automatically that a "small" object can be
+In Mikan, we do not have automatically that a "small" object can be
 considered a "large" object.
 When this is the case, we say that
 universes are _cumulative_.
 Instead, we have an explicit
 `Lift`{.Agda}ing construction that lets us treat types as being in